-During 2010, we recorded net litigation charges of \$127.1 million, compared to \$225.7 million during 2009.
-Litigation settlements, net, during 2010 consisted primarily of charges related to the outstanding pricing litigation and product liability-related matters.
-With regard to our outstanding pricing litigation, the Company recorded pre-tax charges of \$66.0 million in 2010 and \$160.0 million in 2009 related to settlements in principal to resolve certain claims and estimated potential losses on other claims.
-In addition, the Company recorded pre-tax charges of approximately \$41.0 million in 2010 to reserve for estimated potential losses and settlements in principle related to certain product liability claims.
-Also included in 2009 was a pre-tax charge of \$121.0 million, related to the settlement of an investigation by the U.S. Department of Justice concerning calculations of Medicaid drug rebates, partially offset by certain litigation-related recoveries.
+During 2011, we recorded net litigation charges of \$48.6 million, compared to \$127.1 million during 2010.
+In 2011, the net charges for litigation settlements principally related to an adverse ruling for an anti-competition claim in France, which resulted in a charge of \$24.0 million, and a patent infringement claim, which resulted in a charge of \$18.0 million.
+In 2010, we recorded pre-tax charges of \$66.0 million related to settlements in principal to resolve certain claims and estimated potential losses on other claims related to our outstanding pricing litigation.
+In addition, in 2010 the Company recorded pre-tax charges of approximately \$41.0 million to reserve for estimated potential losses and settlements in principle related to certain product liability claims.